charles-uno/Bloodlines/03_player_characters.md

 **Point to Appendix I, which has sample PCs**

-**Note that you get to flavor your rolls.
-Just because a PC has a high Halfling score (and is therefore good at lying) doesn't mean they have to be shady.
-You can always choose to NOT have them lie, even in cases where lying would be convenient, if that's in line with how you envision them.**
+**It's awkward to have sample PCs not introduced until the appendix... we want to be able to use them to explain things now!**

 A PC's character sheet is public; it need not be hidden from the GM or from the other players.
 There is one exception, however.
 If a PC is specifically withholding a piece of information from the other PCs, that information may be withheld from the other players as well.
 This is best done in anticipation of a dramatic reveal!